 Marketing expert Antony Gaddie breaks down his pitch into three short succinct sentences:

-You know how.. ? < Focus on target markets pain point >
+Do you know how.. ? < Focus on target markets pain point >

 Well, what we do is … < Focus on benefits and feelings >